iamshouvikmitra/slate/README.md

 Slate Notes are contained entirely within their own link.
 (Including this one!)
 This means they're... <br>

 💼 Portable - you don't need a server to host them <br>
-👁 Private - nothing is sent to–or stored on–this server <br>
+👁 Private - nothing is sent to–or stored on–this server
 🎁 Easy to share as a link or QR code <br>

 Slate Notes can hold about as much as a printed page, and there is a lot you can do with that: <br>